jbrowne09/CS725-A2/README.md

 # COMPSYS 725 Assignment 2 #
+Project Authors: Jonathan Browne, Blake Williams, Alex Monk

 ## Group 15
-## Project Authors: Jonathan Browne, Blake Williams, Alex Monk

-Ring token implementation was not fully functioning at completion of the project and is known to deadlock Inputting Bags too fast is known to cause a visual 'glitch' where extra bags are rendered completely still on the conveyor
+*Ring token implementation was not fully functioning at completion of the project and is known to deadlock *Inputting Bags too fast is known to cause a visual 'glitch' where extra bags are rendered completely still on the conveyor *Project files includes fbdk software available online at https://www.holobloc.com/fbdk11/index.htm

 ## How to run